sriramab/gamamanual/G__Documentation.md

 ## How to document

+The documentation is generate from the Java code thanks to the Java additional processor, using mainly information from Java classes or methods and from the Java annotations. (see [the list of all annotations](G__DevelopingIndexAnnotations) for more details about annotations).

 ### How to document operators

 A GAML operator is defined by a Java method annoted by the `@operator` annotation (see [the list of all annotations](G__DevelopingIndexAnnotations) for more details about annotations).